iDoka/awesome-embedded-software/README.md

 * [ChibiOS]() -
 * [Azure RTOS ThreadX](https://github.com/azure-rtos/threadx) - is an advanced real-time operating system (RTOS) designed specifically for deeply embedded applications
 * [eCos]() -
 * [embox](https://github.com/embox/embox) - a configurable RTOS designed for resource constrained and embedded systems.
-Embox main idea is using Linux software without Linux.
+Embox main idea is using Linux software without Linux
+* [RIOT](https://github.com/RIOT-OS/RIOT) - a real-time multi-threading operating system that supports a range of devices that are typically found in the Internet of Things (IoT): 8-bit, 16-bit and 32-bit microcontrollers.
+RIOT is based on the following design principles: energy-efficiency, real-time capabilities, small memory footprint, modularity, and uniform API access, independent of the underlying hardware (this API offers partial POSIX compliance).
+* [Arm Mbed OS](https://github.com/ARMmbed/mbed-os) - a platform operating system designed for the Internet of Things.
+It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices.

 ## Uncategorized